Is Mediation Free? With Legal Aid funding many mediation services are free.

 Collating all financial evidence into a clear and easy to understand working document.

-Document that clearly articulates the arrangements made during mediation.
+A document that clearly articulates the arrangements made during mediation.
 This document can then be used to make into a Financial Order or separation agreement.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.
 Privacy Policy